 Day 2 : Quito Artistic Tour

-On this day you meet your guide at the lobby of your hotel and you head to Tumbaco Valley to visit and experience Barroquema Art Gallery.
-In this gallery, besides enjoying all the pottery pieces, you also meet the artists and you see a sculpture modeling demonstration.
-Also, you will make a hand molded bowl with red clay.
-This piece will be ready in 3 days.
-Do not worry, we will pick it up for you!
+Today, you will meet your guide in the hotel lobby and head to Tumbaco Valley to visit the Barroquema Art Gallery.
+At the gallery, you will enjoy a display of pottery, meet the artists, and witness a sculpture modeling demonstration.
+You will also create a hand-molded bowl with red clay, which will be ready in three days—don’t worry, we will pick it up for you!

 Photo: sergiimostovyi

-After lunch you will continue to Quito downtown, to visit an Art Gallery.
+After lunch, you will continue to Quito’s downtown area to visit an art gallery.
 On this occasion, you will meet Mrs. Carole Lindberg.
-During the visit of this art gallery, she will share her story with you.
-The Galleria/Taller is a six-room gallery located on the ground floor of a 25 room colonial residence in the San Roque neighborhood of the historical center of Quito.
-The house was built in the mid-1800s and was formerly owned by the famous woodcarver and designer, Neptali Martinez.
+During your visit, she will share her story with you.
+The Galleria/Taller is a six-room gallery located on the ground floor of a 25-room colonial residence in the San Roque neighborhood of Quito’s historical center.
+The house, built in the mid-1800s, was formerly owned by the famous woodcarver and designer Neptali Martinez.

-Carole will give you a private tour of the gallery and house, explaining the development of the different genres of her artistic expression and the restoration process of a historic residence in Quito.
-The gallery area has recently been restored by Carole Lindberg and is home to a permanent collection of her work.
-Various adjoining studio areas are used by Carole as well as other artists.
+Carole will give you a private tour of the gallery and house, explaining the development of her artistic expression and the restoration process of this historic residence.
+The gallery area has recently been restored by Carole Lindberg and houses a permanent collection of her work.
+Various adjoining studio areas are used by Carole and other artists.

-Later in the afternoon, you will return to the San Marcos neighborhood well known for being home to artisans.
-Your first visit will be at Casa Coraje, a workshop where 2 magnificent artists work and live: Illowaski Guanchala and Pamela Suasti.
-Illowaski is a contemporaneous realistic painter.
-He paints what he sees on the streets while he is walking, or something that graves his attention while he is stunning at his window or drinking a cup of coffee in the neighbor’s cafeteria.
-His work is really nit-ed and when you think it is simple it gets complex with all the details that Illowaski takes care of in his painting style.
-Pamela works are an alternative type of art.
-She makes different figures with wool embroidery.
-Her work is of such high quality that she has been called to exhibit in different galleries nationwide.
-She is also in charge of illustrating children’s books with this art.
+Later in the afternoon, you will return to the San Marcos neighborhood, known for its artisans.
+Your first visit will be at Casa Coraje, where two magnificent artists work and live: Illowaski Guanchala and Pamela Suasti.
+Illowaski is a contemporary realistic painter.
+He captures scenes from the streets or views from his window, and his work, while seemingly simple, reveals intricate details upon closer inspection.
+Pamela’s work features wool embroidery, creating figures of such high quality that she has been invited to exhibit in various galleries nationwide.
+She also illustrates children’s books with this art.

-Continuing with the tour, the next stop will be at the Watercolor Museum, where you learn more about a famous Ecuadorian painter Muñoz Marin.
-Return to the hotel.
-Overnight.
+Continuing the tour, the next stop will be at the Watercolor Museum, where you will learn about the renowned Ecuadorian painter Muñoz Marin.
+Return to the hotel for the evening.

 B / L / –